 Make sure your home is safe as you are recovering.
 Having a friend or family member provide groceries, food, and housework for you during the first month is highly recommended.

 Change the dressing over your incision once a day, or sooner if it gets dirty or wet.

 Try eating smaller meals than normal and have healthy snacks in between.
-Eat plenty of fruits and vegetables and drink 8 cups of water a day to keep from getting constipated.
+Eat plenty of fruits and vegetables and drink 8 cups (2 liters) of water a day to keep from getting constipated.
 Try to make sure and get a daily source of protein to help with healing and energy levels.

-If your ovaries were removed, talk with your doctor about treatment for hot flashes and other menopause symptoms.
+If your ovaries were removed, talk with your provider about treatment for hot flashes and other menopause symptoms.

 When to Call the Doctor